 - Couldn't Find a Lighter: In the climax, Ojo uses the flamethrower cart to light his cigar.

 - Disguised in Drag: Vallo, Ojo and Professor Prudence when they're sneaking into the wedding; except Vallo has to remind Ojo to cover his beard with flowers.

-- Hard Work Montage: Vallo helping the rebels make Professor Prudence's inventions.
+- Hard-Work Montage: Vallo helping the rebels build Professor Prudence's inventions.

-- Heroic Sacrifice / Redemption Equals Death: Humble Bellows stays on Vallo's boat to make a diversion.
+- Heroic Sacrifice: Humble Bellows stays on Vallo's boat to make a diversion.
 He likely dies when Gruda's ship fires a broadside, which destroys Vallo's ship.

 - Imperial Stormtrooper Marksmanship Academy: Throughout the movie (but, then again, Rule of Funny).

 - Meaningful Name: Pr.
 Prudence.
 "Prudence" means "caution" in French.
 He is afraid when Vallo and Ojo manipulate the nitroglycerin.

 - Mr. Fanservice: Vallo (Burt Lancaster), of course.
 The film even starts with a Shirtless Scene of him.

 - No Communities Were Harmed: although the flag of Castile and Leon ◊ and the many Spanish names, both real (Consuelo) and fake (José Gruda), indicate that "San Pero y Cobra" are Spanish possessions, this is never stated outright.

 - Only Known by Their Nickname: "El Libre's name is never specified.